Everyday Systems : HabitCal [ log in ]

 #2: You've heard of "beta" software?
 Well, this is alpha software.
 That means it's very possible, perhaps even probable, that one fine morning I will accidentally erase all those lovely little datapoints you've been painstakingly ticking in for months.
 I will really try not to do this (and I do make nightly backups), but if you can't promise not to kill or sue me if it happens, PLEASE GO AWAY.

-#3: I reserve the right to intentionally have the accident mentioned above if you do anything too irritating.
+#3: I reserve the right to intentionally have the above mentioned accident if you do anything too irritating.

 By Reinhard Engels